This is not a training manual or system, training

 team, or with a parent, may be self taught or transferring skills from

 other building practice.
-The point of the PIRATE project is to assess
+The point of the ECVET project was to allow assessment

 workers however they were trained to ensure their understanding is at